lbogdan/voxxed-workshop/slides/SLIDES.md

 }
 ```

-- 15m coffee break when you get bored
+- 5m coffee break when / if you get bored

 ## Why Vue.js?